fraisai/tweepySQC/README.md

 # tweepySQC
-This is a "Twitter-scraper" I made that calls on the Twitter API and tweepy to scrape Tweets based on the hashtag you would like to search for.
-This program will export all the Tweets that contain your desired hashtag or text every couple of minutes for a specificed number of times and then export them into a .csv file that you will then be able to filter and sort through.
+This is a "Twitter-scraper" I made that utilizes the Twitter API and the Python package, Tweepy, to scrape Tweets based on the hashtag you would like to search for.
+This program will collect all the Tweets that contain your desired hashtag or text every couple of minutes for a specificed number of times and then export all the Tweets that were collected into a .csv file that you will then be able to filter and sort through.

 These are the following information that my code collects and includes in the .csv output file:
 1. screen_name: EXAMPLE: "screen_name": "TwitterAPI"